-Underwriting is the process that insurance providers go through when they assess your application for cover.
+Underwriting is the process that insurers go through when they assess your application for cover.
 All applications go through this risk assessment process so the insurer can determine whether you are eligible for cover and how much your premium will cost.

 When you go through any application for cover, it's really important to be 100% open and honest with your answers to the insurer’s questions or any supplementary requests for information.
 If you do not disclose something on your application, it could have an impact on you or your loved one’s ability to make a claim on the policy.